techtimefor/MultiMC-on-Arch-Linux-ARM-and-Manjaro-ARM/README.md

 How to Install MultiMC on Arch Linux ARM/Manjaro ARM

+Make sure your system is up to date `sudo pacman -Syy`

-**Tip** You cannot compile packages from thenAUR without the base-devel group `sudo pacman -S base-devel`
+**Tip** You cannot compile packages from then AUR without the base-devel group `sudo pacman -S base-devel`

 1. git clone https://aur.archlinux.org/multimc-git.git
 2. cd multimc-git